 Pioneer Navigation Stereo with gaugeART Display

 Using an aftermarket in-dash navigation stereo display: most aftermarket navigation stereos offer a composite or HDMI input.
 These displays will require a composite or HDMI converter (recommended options listed below).
-Many stereos will allow music to be played along with the gaugeART gauges being displayed if they are connected using the “reverse camera” input (this feature should be confirmed with the manufacture).
-HDMI inputs generally will now allow music to be played while the gaugeART gauges are displayed.
-It is important to remember that due to the limitations of composite video signals, the quality of the display will never be as high quality as a display with a native VGA input.
-HDMI inputs will give a very high quality display but its important to remember that you will not be able to listen to music while your head unit is switched to HDMI.
+Many stereos will allow music to be played along with the gaugeART gauges being displayed if they are connected using the “reverse camera” input.
+However, the downside to a composite input is that the quality is slightly reduced and some units imprint text over the display (such as “reverse camera”.
+See the documentation included with your stereo if reverse camera input is the best selection for you.
+Click here for an example of a display using composite input.

 Recommended converters: The following converters have been tested with gaugeART products.